 In recent years, the legalization of cannabis at the local level has become a hotly debated topic across the United States.

 In many towns across the Garden State, it appears that the local governments are refusing to listen to the desires of their constituents.

 Data collected from various towns in New Jersey shows that there is a clear trend of high voter support for the approval of cannabis businesses, yet many local governments have chosen to opt out of allowing these businesses to operate within their borders.

 Despite well over 500 towns supporting cannabis by a majority vote of over 50 percent, with many much higher, about 335 municipalities opted out of legal, licensed cannabis businesses opening and operating within their borders, missing out on the massive revenue generated by cannabis, but more importantly, being flat out ignored its constituents.

-Have you ever wondered why some towns in New Jersey don’t allow cannabis businesses, even though lots of people in those towns want them?
+Have you ever wondered why some towns in New Jersey don’t allow cannabis businesses, even though many people in those towns want them?